 - • Height and weight should be in proportion of the body frame.

 - • All varieties to exhibit “Bully” characteristics and breed type traits as described in the American Bully Standard, which are key elements of breed type for the American Bully breed.

 Males under 20″ – 17″ at the withers.
 Females under 19″ – 16″ at the withers.

 Important to note that the Standard American Bully dogs are not to be penalized for

 Faults: Rolling; pacing; sidewinding; hackney action; paddling or pounding.
 Not moving on the same plane; legs over reaching; legs crossing over in front or rear; rear legs moving too close or touching.

 - • The American Bully moves with a confident and proud attitude, while keenly alive and alert to its surroundings.

 - • Gait should be effortless and powerful.
 The action must, be unrestrained, free and vigorous with powerful drive off the rear.
-Front reach and rear drive should be moderate and in balance with one another.
+Front reach should be moderate and in balance with the rear.

 - • Legs turn neither in nor out, nor ever cross or interfere with each other.

 - • Dog moving on the same plane – Each leg moving in the same plane shared with the other leg on the same side with minimal convergence.